rdeioris/compushady/README.md

 ## compushady.Swapchain

 While very probably you are going to run compushady in a headless environment, the module exposes a Swapchain object for blitting your textures on a window.
 For creating a swapchain you need to specify a window handle to attach to (this is operating system dependent), a format (generally B8G8R8A8_UNORM) and the number of buffers (generally 2).
+When you want to 'blit' a texture to the swapchain you just call the ```compushady.Swapchain.present(texture, x=0, y=0)``` method (with x and y you can specify where to blit the texture).
+The Swapchain always waits for the VSYNC.

-This is an example of doing it using the glfw module (with a swpachain with 3 buffers):
+This is an example of doing it using the glfw module (with a swapchain with 3 buffers):

 ```python
 import glfw